google/wuffs/doc/spec/rac-related-work.md

-Robert and Nadarajan's ["New Algorithms For Random Access Text Compression"](https://www.researchgate.net/publication/4231766_New_Algorithms_For_Random_Access_Text_Compression) cannot compress aribrary data, only 7-bit ASCII.
+Robert and Nadarajan's ["New Algorithms For Random Access Text Compression"](https://www.researchgate.net/publication/4231766_New_Algorithms_For_Random_Access_Text_Compression) cannot compress arbitrary data, only 7-bit ASCII.
 The largest document they consider is also only 17 KiB in size.